 For one thing, no judge will automatically favor the stay-at-home parent in child custody proceedings.
 However, a judge will certainly analyze each parent’s current and past relationship with the children.
-If you spent most of their formative years in a boardroom or on conference calls, then you are at a disadvantage.
+If you spent most of your formative years in a boardroom or on conference calls, then you are at a disadvantage.
 Many judges will simply assume that an executive is too busy to serve as the primary custodian and will give only limited time with the children as a result.

 To obtain custody or even ample visitation, we can work with our executive clients to document their continuing bond with their children.
 We will help you decide whether you should leave the family home or stick out for the duration of the divorce.
 We can also argue that custody is in your children’s best interest by closely analyzing your spouse’s relationship with the children and any allegations of abuse or neglect.